 School of Humanities

 The primary goal of this course is to make you more confident, enthusiastic, and sophisticated readers and interpreters of drama.
 We will explore a diverse selection of plays, from Ancient Greek tragedy to contemporary Pulitzer-Prize winners.
-We will pay particular attention to how these plays engage with issues of gender, race, love, and war.
-Because plays are meant to be performed and experienced in-person, we will also attend and discuss several live theatrical performances at USM.
+We will pay particular attention to how these plays engage with issues of gender, race, love, and war, as well as to how they represent the struggles of individuals, relationships, and societies.
+We also will virtually watch at least one theatrical performance.
 Whether you are a seasoned theatre practitioner or a new visitor to the world of drama, you are welcome in this class.
 Together we will experience the wisdom and wonder of theatre.
-We will likely read plays by Edward Albee, Euripides, Lynn Nottage, Suzan-Lori Parks, William Shakespeare, Lin-Manuel Miranda, Oscar Wilde, and Tennessee Williams.
+We will likely read plays by Edward Albee, Euripides, Lin-Manuel Miranda, Lynn Nottage, Suzan-Lori Parks, William Shakespeare, Oscar Wilde, and Tennessee Williams.

 This course is intended to acquaint you with significant figures and works of world literature, beginning with early lyric poetry in China and The Epic of Gilgamesh in Mesopotamia and moving through time and space to the modern age.
 We will focus how literature is constructed, how it describes the human experience, and how we can talk about its interrelationships with time, place, culture, and other contexts.
 Texts: The Norton Anthology of World Literature, Shorter Fourth Edition, 2 vols., and the handy Oxford Dictionary of Literary Terms, 4th edition, ed.
 Chris Baldick.